-Under the license agreements described below in "Financial Obligations Related to Licensing and Development-In-Licensing Agreements," we are obligated to make potential milestone payments as
+Under the license agreements described below in "Financial Obligations Related to Licensing and Development-In-Licensing Agreements," we are obligated to make potential milestone payments as listed in the following table.
+These obligations are contingent upon achieving the applicable milestone event, the timing of which cannot presently be determined.

-Licensor Aggregate potential milestone payments Drexel University \$1 million per licensed product Lankenau Institute for Medical Research under the IDO-1 Agreement(1) \$1.36 million per licensed product Lankenau Institute for Medical Research under the LIMR IDO-2 Agreement(1) \$1.52 million per licensed product, subject to reductions if milestones also qualify under the IDO-1 Agreement Lankenau Institute for Medical Research under the 2009 LIMR Agreement(1) \$610,000 per licensed product, subject to reductions if milestones also qualify under the IDO-1 Agreement or LIMR IDO-2 Agreement Medical College of Georgia \$2.8 million per licensed product University of British Columbia \$1.8 million per licensed product Regents of the University of California \$285,000 per licensed product Her Majesty the Queen in Right of Canada C\$205,000 per licensed product
+Licensor Aggregate potential milestone payments Drexel University \$1 million per licensed product . a Lankenau Institute for Medical Research under the IDO-1 Agreement(1) \$1.36 million per licensed product Lankenau Institute for Medical Research under the LIMR IDO-2 Agreement(1) \$1.52 million per licensed product, subject to reductions if milestones also qualify under the IDO-1 Agreement Lankenau Institute for Medical Research under the 2009 LIMR Agreement(1) \$610,000 per licensed product, subject to reductions if milestones also qualify under the IDO-1 Agreement or LIMR IDO-2 Agreement Medical College of Georgia \$2.8 million per licensed product University of British Columbia \$1.8 million per licensed product Regents of the University of California \$285,000 per licensed product Her Majesty the Queen in Right of Canada C\$205,000 per licensed product

-(1) As defined below in the "Financial Obligations Related to Licensing and Development - In-Licensing Agreements" section of this prospectus.
+(1) As defined below in the "Financial Obligations Related to Licensing and Development-In-Licensing Agreements" section of this prospectus.

-To date, we have made payments in an aggregate amount of approximately \$2.86 million under all of the in-licensing agreements listed in the "Financial Obligations Related to Licensing and Development-In-licensing Agreements" section of this prospectus.
+To date, we have made payments in an aggregate amount of approximately \$2.9 million under all of the in-licensing agreements listed in the "Financial Obligations Related to Licensing and Development-In-licensing Agreements" section of this prospectus.